hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

     `Tensorflow >= 2.0`.
 Notable marks will be given to models that work nearly identically for both libraries.
-* Your model must be able to return a tensor (either in GPU or CPU memory) for 20sec of audio, not excedding 16GB of GPU memory.
+* Your model must be able to return a tensor (either in GPU or CPU memory) for up to 20 minutes of audio without excedding 16GB of GPU memory.
     This includes both model weights and embedding size.
 This rule applies both to timestamp embeddings and scene embeddings (see below).
 This may place constraints on the size of the embedding